 Finally, place the sucker in a sandy propagation bed, and keep the moisture steady with automatic sprinklers.
 Cover with a shade cloth for partial sun exposure, and give them time to create more roots.

-Suckers are best taken from a plant during spring time, when the plant is actively growing.
+Suckers are best taken from a plant during springtime when the plant is actively growing.

-Method: Root Cuttings
+By Root Cuttings

 Root cuttings are also a possible way of propagating saskatoon serviceberry.
 It should always be done when the plant is dormant, this can be autumn or very early spring.